TechGF/CSC_330_HappyCamper/README.md

 ## Video Walkthrough:
 <img src='http://g.recordit.co/WIvfRQTGG5.gif'><br>

-## About the data and results:
-***DATE RANGE: Must be between 06/01/20 and 06/08/20***<br>
-User's initial zip code should be a New York state zip code.
-Not all dates have good weather.
-The weather on 06/01/20 and 06/02/20 is particularly cold and rainy.
-More campsites available at ranges over 100 miles from NYC.

 ## Realism Note:
 Some campsite names associated with multiple zip codes due to the way we combined our datasets.